YASHCHAUDHARY2212/YASHCHAUDHARY2212/README.md

 - 👋 Hi, I’m @YASHCHAUDHARY2212
-- 👀 I’m interested in web developmentand android development..
+- 👀 I’m interested in web development and android development..
 - 🌱 I’m currently learning Java,kotlin programming languages ..
 <!---
 YASHCHAUDHARY2212/YASHCHAUDHARY2212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.